facebookresearch/dino/README.md

 ```

 ### Vanilla DINO training :sauropod:
-Run DINO with DeiT-small network on a single node with 8 GPUs for 100 epochs with the following command.
+Run DINO with ViT-small network on a single node with 8 GPUs for 100 epochs with the following command.
 Training time is 1.75 day and the resulting checkpoint should reach 69.3% on k-NN eval and 74.0% on linear eval.
 We provide [training](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_vanilla_deitsmall16_log.txt) and [linear evaluation](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_vanilla_deitsmall16_eval.txt) logs (with batch size 256 at evaluation time) for this run to help reproducibility.
 ```
-python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch deit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
+python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch vit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```

 ### Multi-node training
 We use Slurm and [submitit](https://github.com/facebookincubator/submitit) (`pip install submitit`).
 To train on 2 nodes with 8 GPUs each (total 16 GPUs):
 ```
-python run_with_submitit.py --nodes 2 --ngpus 8 --arch deit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
+python run_with_submitit.py --nodes 2 --ngpus 8 --arch vit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```

 <details>